ZupIT/beagle-docs/content/en/ios/customization/dependencies/multiple-configurations.md

 This factory has a closure `create` that will be used while configuring the dependencies.
 This closure receives the `DependenciesContainerResolving` for inner dependency resolving.

-As a example we can see bellow configuring networkClient, analyticsProvider and logger:
+As an example, we can see below a configuration for the networkClient, analyticsProvider and logger:

 ```swift
 var dependencies = BeagleDependenciesFactory()